flutter/flutter-intellij/CONTRIBUTING.md

 - Add a dependency to it to `intellij.idea.community.main` using Project Structure
 - Move it above Dart-community.
 This sets the class path to use the Flutter plugin version of some code duplicated from the Dart plugin.
+- Create an external tool named Provision.
+See the section above named `Provision Tool`.

 ## Running plugin tests